 Knafeh

 And I will continue with another sweet treat, one that will probably give you diabetes if you eat more than you should.
-I was particularly excited about knafeh, because I'm someone you could call a dessert critic and I was dared not to like it.
+I was particularly excited about knafeh, because I'm someone you could call a dessert critic, and I was dared not to like it.
 I give anything sweet you put in front of me a harsh and honest evaluation, and I’m not easy to impress.
 But this one is *drumroll*… pure perfection.

 I know, I've already said that baklava is the star of the best dessert show, but knafeh holds a close second place here.
-I'd never heard of it before I went to Israel and now?
-I can't visit the city without having a slice of a fresh knafeh.
+I'd never heard of it before I went to Israel, and now?
+I can't visit the city without having a slice of fresh knafeh.
 And how is this culinary bliss made?

 The base is made from a special shredded pastry called kataifi, which is layered to create a nest-like structure.
 The cheese, typically a white, stretchy variety such as mozzarella or akkawi, is stuffed into the kataifi, adding a creamy and savory element to the dessert.
 Once baked to just the right crispy golden state, knafeh is generously soaked in a sweet sugar syrup infused with rose or orange blossom water—that's what lends it the floral aroma.
 The syrup seeps into the layers, creating a moist dessert that melts in your mouth with each bite.